Uniruledness of some low-dimensional ball quotients: Reflective modular forms on

 In the following, we assume $m>2$.
-Then in the same way as Proposition \ref{ramification_divisors}, by \cite[Corollary 2.13]{GHS}, the ramification divisors of are equal to
+Then, in the same way as Proposition \ref{ramification_divisors}, by \cite[Corollary 2.13]{GHS}, the ramification divisors of are equal to

-Recall that a modular form $F_k\in M_k(\Gamma,\chi)$ is called {\em reflective} if
+Recall that a modular form $F_k\in\M_k(\Gamma,\chi)$ is called {\em reflective} if

+set-theoretically.
 We call a reflective modular form $F_k$ {\em strongly reflective} if the multiplicity of any irreducible component of $\div(F_k)$ is 1.
-Reflective modular forms are introduced by Gritsenko \cite{Reflective}.
+Reflective modular forms were introduced by Gritsenko and Nikulin \cite{GN} and studied in \cite{Reflective} for details.

-Now we shall give some examples of reflective modular forms which will be used in the proof of the main theorem of this paper.
+Now, let us give some examples of reflective modular forms that will be used in the proof of the main theorem of this paper.
 First, we introduce some invariants of quadratic lattices according to \cite{YoshikawaII}.
 Let $r(M)$ be the rank of $M$, and $M^{\vee}$ be its dual lattice, i.e., We set

 and define